mdbridge/click-by-voice/README.md

 More command types will be added later.
 You can dismiss the command dialog box by typing `{escape}`.

+When a page is loaded (this includes reloading the current page), Click by Voice displays hints according to the last show [no] hints command it received.
+The current such commands are:

+* ':+' show standard hints and/or refresh them
-Hint numbers are automatically displayed when a page is loaded; enter ":-" as the hint number to turn them off until a new page is loaded (this includes reloading the current page).
-Passing ":+" turns the hints back on-again and/or refreshes them.  ":++" displays more hints than ":+", attempting to hint every element that might be clickable or focusable, however unlikely that might be.
+* ':++' similar but displays more hints, attempting to hint every element that might be clickable or focusable, however unlikely that might be.
+* ':-' stop displaying hints, removing any existing hints

+On Chrome startup, Click by Voice defaults to standard hints (`:+`).
 Hint numbers are not shown when printing.

 ## Using with voice commands